 Total use of the different oil products is based on Statistics Norway's annual sales statistics for petroleum products.
-The data are generally considered reliable (with some reservations which are accounted for further down in this chapter), since all major oil companies selling oil products have interest in and report to these statistics3.
-The use of sales statistics provides a given total for the use of oil products, which the use in the different sectors must sum up to.
+The data are generally considered reliable (with some reservations which are accounted for further down in this chapter), since all major oil companies selling oil products report to these statistics and have an interest in the quality of the data.
+The statistics are corrected for direct import by other importers or companies.
+The use of sales statistics provides a total for the use of oil products.
+The use in the different sectors must sum up to this total.
 This is not the case for the other energy carriers.
 The method used for oil products defines use as identical to sales; in practice, there will be annual changes in consumer stocks, which are not accounted for.